webp-sh/docs.webp.sh/content/usage/multipath.md

 * `http://www.example.com/favicon.png`

 For the last example to work you need to pass the `Host` header as part of the request.
 If you use `curl` you can test it with the command `curl -H 'Host: www.example.com' http://localhost:3333/favicon.png`

+## Note when using a remote backend

+If you're using a remote backend, like `"http://www.example.com": "https://docs.webp.sh"` in the example above, you need to make sure the remote backend is reachable by the local instance and will satisfy the following requirements:

+### Headers

+We use `Etag` header from backend to fetch and refresh/rebuild cache, so it's a need that your backend's response will contain a `Etag` header.

+We use `HEAD` request to get remote image info(to see if image still exist and whether it has changed), so your backend needs to support `HEAD` request, after first successfully `HEAD` request, it will be cached for `CACHE_TTL` **minutes**, during that period, we will not send `HEAD` request again and use local cache for rendering.

+Supported(tested) backends:

+* Aliyun OSS
+	* `ETag`
+* Tecent Cloud COS
+	* `ETag`
+* AWS S3
+	* `etag`
+* Nginx
+	* You need to enable etag output by adding `etag on;` in your server block
+	* `ETag`

 ## Note on `IMG_MAP`